Sustainability | Meals on Wheels People

 Our sustainability statement

 Meals on Wheels People is committed to responsible stewardship of resources and leadership in sustainable business practices.
 Concern for the environment and promoting a broader sustainability agenda are integral to the management of the organization.
-We promote good sustainability practices, strive to reduce the environmental impacts of our activities, and help our clients and partners do the same.
+We promote good sustainability practices, strive to reduce the environmental impacts of our activities, and help our participants and partners do the same.

 The Green Committee of the Board of Directors is responsible for promoting sustainability in eight areas of practice: